Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 Typically, flanges or weld bands are then added to the ends of the bellows element to aid in field installation due to the thinness of the material.

-Tie rods, hinges, covers, and liners can then be added to the assembly to accommodate the design specifications—finite Element Analysis of Tie Rods.
+Tie rods, hinges, covers, and you can then add liners to the assembly to accommodate the design specifications—finite Element Analysis of Tie Rods.

 Metal Expansion Joint Engineering.
-Flexider designs and engineers all Metal Expansion Joints to the current edition of the Standards of the Expansion Joint Manufacturer s Association.
+Flexider designs and engineers all Metal Expansion Joints to the current edition of the Expansion Joint Manufacturer s Association Standards.

 (EJMA) When required, expansion joints are also designed to ASME Section VIII Division 1, Appendix 26, B31.3 Appendix X, and ASME B31.1.
 Engineering design for all metal expansion joints starts at the inquiry stage, and a Bellows Design Analysis (BDA) is prepared for each expansion joint required.